SoraDaibu/contract-samples/contracts/README.md

 - Each auction can have one NFT contract.
 - When users bid, native token will be locked into the auction contract.
 - When highest bid is updated, the previous bid will be retuned.
+- Change the minter of [AuctionNFTBase](token/AuctionNFTBase.sol) when there was no bids for the NFTs yet you would like to mint them.